AlejandroFraga/simple-pygame/README.md

  - - [ ] End cleaning and improving the code quality for version 2.0.0
  - - [ ] Enable/Disable the fps counter in the level file and dynamically
  - - [ ] Set the fps cap (0 to unlock) in the level file
+ - - [ ] Set the caption/title of the screen in the level file
  - - [ ] Change the text font, loading also by path
+ - - [ ] Better error handling when loading the level (no player, no treasure, ...)
  - - [ ] Set the player and each enemy a speed in the level file
  - - [ ] Introduce animations in the game
  - - [ ] Screen/Level transition like in Zelda*